Health & Safety Updates

 We are confident that with the safety and health protocols being followed by our faculty and staff, the Art of Living Retreat Center is a place where our guests can gather safely for rest and relaxation.
 How have we prepared?

 - In compliance with CDC travel guidelines, all guests are required to show proof of full COVID-19 vaccination OR a lab certified Covid-19 test that produced negative results within 72 hours of your arrival.

-- Guests are required to check-in one at a time, have their temperature taken, answer screening questions, and sign a health waiver.
+- Guests are required to check-in one at a time, answer screening questions, and sign a health waiver.

 - Enhanced cleanliness procedures have been implemented with EPA approved disinfectants for all areas on the property including public areas and guest rooms.
 Our staff follow a new vigorous cleaning and disinfecting process, paying special attention to high-touch areas such as light switches and door handles.

 - Face masks are optional for all spaces on our property.

 - Guests on property will be monitored for symptoms and possible exposure on a daily basis.
 If they show any symptoms, they will be asked to leave the premises and seek medical advice immediately.

 - Staff will be screened for symptoms and required to sign waivers certifying their health and freedom from possible exposure to the Coronavirus.
 Staff who have been exposed to or show symptoms related to COVID-19 will be asked to leave the property and seek medical advice immediately.